Skip to Content

 I’ve heard it said that when the restaurant asks if you want “one, two, or three-level spice”, that usually just means whether or not they use one, two, or three hot chilis in the dish.
 (Cue “the more you know” banner.)

-What kind of sauce should you use?
+What kind of sauce works best for yakisoba?

 Once you try my stir-fry sauce, you’re going to be looking for excuses to put it on everything.
 It is a sauce with a bit of spice, a touch of sweet, a lot of savory umami, and a hint of sour.